HappyRay/testscribe/docs/index.markdown

 You don't have to learn up front how to describe a mock object's behavior in code for example.
 You can use the generated tests as examples.

-For example, a data scientist or analyst or IT admins may use this tool to test some scripts to avoid wasting time discovering simple errors after the script is deployed, maybe to a large computing cluster.
+For example, a data scientist or analyst or IT admins may use this tool to test some components of scripts to avoid wasting time discovering simple errors after the script is deployed, maybe to a large computing cluster.